Business Insurance Guidelines

 Choose the right policies and a suitable level of cover

 Make sure you’re not shelling out for cover you don’t need.
 There are certain forms of financial protection that you are obliged to have by law.
 For example, if you have employees, you must take out employers’ liability insurance.
 As it states on our website, this protects you and your business if you are found to be negligent in incidents where staff members are injured or made ill.
-Also, if your business uses motor vehicles, you must have a minimum third-party motor insurance.
+Also, if your business uses motor vehicles, you must have a minimum third-party car insurance.

 Other forms of cover are optional and they include public liability, professional indemnity, buildings and contents, business interruption, key person, trade credit and business travel policies.
 Before you sign up to any of these products, make sure you know exactly what they are and whether or not they make financial sense for your firm.
 If you’re not careful, you could end up paying for policies that are of little or no benefit to you.
 Check out some more information on different types of business insurance here.